coveooss/pypi-publish-with-poetry/README.md

 Note: The packages `pip`, `setuptools`, `wheel` and `pipx` will be installed/upgraded using the `python` executable from the path.

+# Default usage

+The default usage requires a project name and a token:

+      - name: Publish to pypi
+        uses: coveooss/pypi-publish-with-poetry@v1.0.0
+        with:
+          project-name: my-project-name
+          pypi-token: ${{ secrets.PYPI_TOKEN }}

+The project will be published, your changeset will be tagged with a `v1.2.3` kind of tag and revisions will increase automatically.

+## About the action's version

+In this repository, no tags are mutable by design.
+In other words, we don't keep a `@v1` or `latest` tag that we update as new revisions are released.

+Instead, we leverage our own repository tagging feature to provide users with a `v{major}.{minor}.{revision}` tag.
+This is similar to specifying the changeset's sha, but offers more visibility on the evolution of the action and allows us to transparently issue security and emergency hotfixes if that ever becomes a necessity.

+- If you want guaranteed immutability, specify a `@sha`.
+- If you want general immutability and potential hotfixes, specify a `v{major}.{minor}.{revision}`.
+- If you want to live dangerously, specify `@main`.

 # Documentation